NEBTICS/Self-Driving-Car/README.md

 1.At start the car dost know anything so first it will explore the environment, and there is a goal given to the car,that is to go from bottom right to top left.

-2.It will find its way to do it, just git it some time.
+2.It will find its way to do it, just give it some time.

 3.You can draw anything such as buildings and roads as an obstacle to test the AI